Jas-SinghFSU/HyprPanel/README.md

   ln -s $(pwd)/HyprPanel $HOME/.config/ags
 ```

+Additionally, you need to ensure that you have a [Nerd Font](https://www.nerdfonts.com/font-downloads) installed for your icons to render properly.

 Afterwards you can run the panel with the following command in your terminal:
 ```bash
 ags